-If you are looking for information on how to adjust the front derailleur on a mountain bike, know that you are not alone!
-A front derailleur is a mechanism that helps your bike shift chains or you can say change the gear.
-It is present on bikes that have more than one chainring.
-You will find a lot of models of front derailleurs but they all have the same function and design.
+A front derailleur mechanism helps your bike shift chains.
+Or you can say change the gear.
+You’ll find it on bikes that have more than one chainring.
+Yes, there are a lot of models of front derailleurs but they all have the same function and design.

 The right tools and equipment make all the difference.
-With the right tools in your hands, you will be done with adjusting your front derailleur in no time.
 Here is a checklist: